vitormanfredini/game-cpp-sdl/README.md

 - no texture is being deleted
 - healthbar render is not taking into account the screen offset, possible resizing necessary, etc
 - implement different ways that enemies can move (at an angle, sine wav adding and subtracting from movement, zig zag, chaotic/random but in your overall direction, aim and charge, etc)
+- healthbar on top of each Character
+- consider the X and Y the bottom center of the Character

 # Compiling and running